Skip navigation

 Hear from artist Trevor Paglen at the launch of his new book, How to See Like a Machine: Images After AI

-This event marks the launch of his new book, How to See Like a Machine: Images After AI.
-In anticipation of our forthcoming exhibition of Julio Le Parc, the conversation will reflect on perception: how we see, how images shape us, and how vision itself is constructed.
+The performance-lecture will be followed by a conversation with Manisha Ganguly.
+In anticipation of our forthcoming exhibition Julio Le Parc, the discussion will reflect on perception: how we see, how images shape us, and how vision itself is constructed.
 This traces a line from Le Parc’s investigations of light and participation to today’s algorithmic gaze.

 Trevor Paglen

 Trevor Paglen is an artist who has had solo exhibitions at the Smithsonian American Art Museum, Fondazione Prada and Barbican Centre.
 His work has featured in group shows at the Metropolitan Museum of Art, San Francisco Museum of Modern Art and Tate Modern.
-He received the Electronic Frontier Foundation’s Pioneer Award (2014), the Deutsche Börse Photography Prize (2016), and was named a MacArthur Fellow in 2017.
+He received the Electronic Frontier Foundation’s Pioneer Award (2014), the Deutsche Börse Photography Prize (2016), LG Guggenheim Award (2026), and was named a MacArthur Fellow in 2017.

 Manisha Ganguly